 Mayville State became the nation's first TabletPC University in 2004.
 When you come to Mayville State University, you will receive your own TabletPC computer.
-Every classroom at Mayville State University has wireless network and/or Internet connectivity, as do the library, residence halls and other campus locations.
+Forget about waiting to use an old-fashioned computer lab, every classroom at Mayville State University has wireless network and/or Internet connectivity, as well as the library, dorm rooms and other campus locations.
 You will have online access on campus 24/7, wherever and whenever you prefer to study.

 By the time you graduate, you will have the skills and knowledge to work with computers on the job and in your personal life.
-Four-year students at Mayville State University has the opportunity to earn an innovative "information technology certificate" which consists of a series of information technology competencies that are built into each student's program of study.
+Every four-year student at Mayville State University earns an innovative "information technology certificate" which consists of a series of information technology competencies that are built into each student's program of study.